 In addition, students take a laboratory-based neuroscience course and three neuroscience electives.

-All students in the College of Liberal Arts and Sciences (CLAS) must complete the requirements of the CLAS Core General Education Program.
+All students in the College of Liberal Arts and Sciences (CLAS) must complete the requirements of the GE CLAS Core.

-See Neuroscience in the UI General Catalog to learn more about the major, course requirements, and graduating with honors.
+See Neuroscience in the UI General Catalog to learn more about required course work for the major and graduating with honors.